 Giovanni Arrighi dedicated his masterwork, The Long Twentieth Century (Verso 1994), “to my graduate students,” stating that the community of graduate students was “collectively, the giant on whose shoulders I have traveled.”
 Continuing with this tradition, the Arrighi Center encourages the active participation of graduate students in all its activities, including Workshops, Seminars and Research Working Groups.

-The Arrighi Center General Seminar will be the Center’s main activity in Fall 2021.
-The Fall 2021 General Seminar will be a combination of “reading group”, invited speakers, and open discussion related to the Center’s thematic foci.
+The Arrighi Center General Seminar is the Center’s main activity for graduate students.
+The General Seminar is run as be a combination of “reading group”, invited speakers, and open discussion related to the Center’s thematic foci.
 Regular participants in the General Seminar include faculty and graduate students from a range of social science and humanities departments (as well as visiting post-docs and scholars).
 The Seminar is also open to Arrighi Center alums, affiliates and friends around the world who will be able to participate via Zoom.

-PhD students who want to participate in the General Seminar for academic credit can register under 230.675.
-For questions related to 230.675 please consult with Robbie Shilliam <firstname.lastname@example.org> or Beverly Silver <email@example.com>
+PhD students who want to participate in the General Seminar for academic credit or as an audit can register under 230.675.
+For questions related to 230.675 please consult with Robbie Shilliam ([email protected]) or Beverly Silver ([email protected]).